Experts challenge Biden crime-fighting strategy of targeting gun sales: ‘A silly, childish notion’

 Everytown spokesman Andrew Zucker said the data came from the ATF and does not differentiate between stolen and legally purchased guns.

-Gun violence is the nation’s leading cause of death, but there are few high-quality studies on the issue.
+Gun violence is the nation’s leading cause of death, but few high-quality studies have been done on the issue.
 Research is often contradictory and mired in charges of bias, bogging down the gun policy debate.

-For example, there is no academic agreement on the effect of an assault weapon ban on the number of mass shootings, and no research at all on whether armed school employees would reduce school shootings.
+For example, there is no academic agreement on the effect of an assault weapon ban on the number of mass shootings and no research at all on whether armed school employees would reduce school shootings.

 Nearly as many people die from gun violence per year as they do from a sepsis infection, but gun research funding is less than 1% of that for sepsis, according to a 2017 study in the Journal of the American Medical Association.